my-rice/Search-Engine-Inverted-Index/README.md

 The first data structure (the inverted index) must allow for efficient word-matching queries (i.e., to find the given keyword, and to return the corresponding occurrence list).
 Specifically, consider the class InvertedIndex with the following interface: <br>
   ● InvertedIndex(): it creates a new empty InvertedIndex;<br>
   ● addWord(keyword): it adds the string keyword into the InvertedIndex;<br>
   ● addPage(page): it processes the Element page, and for each word in its content, this word is inserted in the inverted index if it is not present, and the page is inserted in the occurrence list of this word.
 The occurrence lists also saves the number of occurrences of the word in the page.<br>
   ● getList(keyword): it takes in input the string keyword, and it returns the corresponding occurrence list.
 It throws an Exception if there is no occurrence list associated with the string keyword. <br>
 Provide an implementation of this class so that:
   ● InvertedIndex() takes time O(1); <br>
   ● addWord(keyword) and getList(keyword) have amortized and expected complexity
 O(len(keyword));<br>
   ● addPage(page) has amortized and expected complexity O(len(word) + log
 list(word)) for each word in the content of the page, where list(word) is the number of pages in the occurrence list of word. <br>
+# THIRD PART
 3) Implement a class SearchEngine with the following methods: <br>
   ● SearchEngine(namedir): that initializes the SearchEngine, by taking in input a directory in which there are multiple files each representing a different webpage.
 Each file contains in the first line the URL (including the hostname) and in the next lines the content of the webpage.
 This function populates the database of the search engine, by initializing and inserting values in all the necessary data structures. <br>
   ● search(keyword, k): it searches the k web pages with the maximum number of occurrences of the searched keyword.
 It returns a string s built as follows: for each of these k pages sorted in descending order of occurrences, the site strings (as defined above) of the site hosting that page is added to s, unless this site has been already